 Salient issue Labour rights in China Goal: Complete overview and make a risk assessment of Trimtex tier 1 and tier 2 suppliers.
 Status : All tier 1 suppliers and all tier 2 suppliers have received and are in agreement with our COC.
+All except one supplied goods suppliers (not our development) have signed our COC.
 Goals in reporting year : Object for this year is for all supplied goods to have signed and agreed with our CoC.

-Based on this mapping/ risk assessment, we established our most salient risks.
+Based on this mapping/risk assessment, we established our most salient risks.
 We have sent out COC and got compliance from all our suppliers at both tier 1 - and tier 2 level.
+We are currently looking over all our suppliers of "finished" goods (not our development) - here all except two suppliers have complied with our CoC.

-We are aware, through previous audits, that there is a risk for excess overtime at our suppliers, we have made some adjustments to our timeline to try and give enough time for the developement and production.
-We are also educating our ourselves through the Learning and Implementation Community for Responsible Purchasing Practices - where the aim is to improve our purchasing routines in order to make sure we do not, voluntary or involuntarily, act in a way that puts unnecessary pressure on workers.
+We are aware, through previous audits and general risk assessment, that there is a risk for excess overtime at our suppliers, we have made adjustments to our timeline to try and give reasonable time for development and production.
+We are also educating ourselves through the Learning and Implementation Community for Responsible Purchasing Practices - where the aim is to improve our purchasing routines to make sure we do not, voluntary or involuntarily, act in a way that puts unnecessary pressure on workers.